 Hadoop - Introduction

 Hadoop is an Apache open source framework written in java that allows distributed processing of large datasets across clusters of computers using simple programming models.
-A Hadoop frame-worked application works in an environment that provides distributed storage and computation across clusters of computers.
+The Hadoop framework application works in an environment that provides distributed storage and computation across clusters of computers.
 Hadoop is designed to scale up from single server to thousands of machines, each offering local computation and storage.

-Hadoop MapReduce is a software framework for easily writing applications which process big amounts of data in-parallel on large clusters (thousands of nodes) of commodity hardware in a reliable, fault-tolerant manner.
+MapReduce is a parallel programming model for writing distributed applications devised at Google for efficient processing of large amounts of data (multi-terabyte data-sets), on large clusters (thousands of nodes) of commodity hardware in a reliable, fault-tolerant manner.
+The MapReduce program runs on Hadoop which is an Apache open-source framework.

 Hadoop Distributed File System